badjok3/softuni-experience/Arrays Exercise/README.md

 Write a program that finds the longest increasing subsequence in an array of integers.
 The longest increasing subsequence is a portion of the array (subsequence) that is strongly increasing and has the longest possible length.
 If several such subsequences exist, find the left most of them.

 8. Most Frequent Number
-Write a program that finds the most frequent number in a given sequence of numbers.
+Write a program that finds the most frequent number in a given sequence of numbers. <br>
-•	Numbers will be in the range [0…65535].
+•	Numbers will be in the range [0…65535].<br>
 •	In case of multiple numbers with the same maximal frequency, print the leftmost of them.

 9. Index of Letters